Director of Graduate Studies

 Funding Resources outside the Department

-Students, especially those nearing the end of their eligibility, should keep an eye out for funding opportunities elsewhere in the university.
+Entering students who do not receive funding through the Department should keep an eye out for funding opportunities elsewhere in the university.
 In additional to departmental assistantships, in the past History Department students have found assistantships in the College of Arts and Science Advising Center, the Haslam Honors College, and the MARCO Institute, among other places.
 These other kinds of assistantships can add valuable diversity to students’ professional profiles, and can expand the sorts of jobs for which they might eventually be considered.